Skip to main content

 Quick Answer

-• Red peppers are the safest and most nutritious
+• Red peppers are the most digestible

-Yes: red, yellow and orange bell peppers are safe vegetables for dogs.
+Yes: red, yellow and orange bell peppers are among the safe vegetables for dogs.
 Red bell peppers have the highest vitamin C content and the most antioxidants.
 Green peppers are unripe, harder to digest and best avoided.

 What Bell Peppers Do for Dogs